nodebox/nodebox.github.io/node/documentation/using/generative-design.md

 ![generative tower step 3](generative-tower-c.png)

 The idea is to make a sommation netwerk that returns the sum value for 0, 0-1, 0-2, 0-3, 0-4 and so on.
 We can do this by changing the **Size** value of slice1.
 Try it out and notice that the sum is higher with a higher size.
 We will do this as many times as there are numbers in random number2.
-Let's create a subnetwork to store this function in and to be able to send it a range of numbers.
+Let's create a subnetwork to store this function and enables to send a range of numbers to it.

 * Select **slice1** and **sum1** by dragging over them.
 * Right-click one of them and choose “group into network”.
 * This will leave you with one node, subnet1.
 Right-click it again a rename it "accumulation" (by using right-click again).

 Let's get back to the childnodes to implement a few modifications.
 I want to be able to send a number to the **Size** of slice1 so i need to **publish** this specific parameter.
 In addition i want to create a point based on this number.

 The idea is that the value can be used to push the y coordinate of each rectangle up based on the combined height of his predecessors.
 This means we have to negate the number and send it to a make point node.

 * Right-click the accumulation node and select 'Edit Children'.
 * Right-click on **Size** port of slice1, choose "Publish" and call it 'size'.